-Non-Executive Directors Executive Directors
+Non-Executi ve Directors Execu tive Directors

 2023 2022 2023 2022

 £'000 £'000 £'000 £'000

 Emoluments 92 90 992 953

 Amounts receivable (other than shares) under long-term

 incentive schemes 237 227

 92 90 1,229 1,180

-The remuneration of non-executive directors as shown above relates to the independent non-executive directors of the subsidiary company Northern Gas Networks Limited, that are required by that company pursuant to its Public Gas Transportation Licence.
-Only one executive director is remunerated through the group, with the rest being remunerated by other companies within the ownership group (see note 22).
-It is not possible to allocate a share of this cost to the NGN group.
+The remuneration of non-executive directors as shown above relates to the independent non-executive directors of the company, paid through the subsidiary company Northern Gas Networks Operations Limited, and that are required by that company pursuant to its Public Gas Transportation Licence.

+The one executive director shown above relates to Northern Gas Networks Operations Limited, a subsidiary of the company who recharges all its payroll costs to the company.
+The other executive directors rest are remunerated by other companies within the ownership group.
+It is not possible to allocate a share of this cost to the company.